TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 - lorge: still running.
 - huoge: don't plan to run this.

-Scoring - all `--num-steps 32 --maj` - with scheduler fixed for inference:
+Scoring - all `--num-steps 32 --maj` - with scheduler fixed for inference BUT SC is wrong!:
+- smol: 9.0% [but self-conditioning is wrong!]
+- mediom: ...
+- lorge: ...

+Scoring - all with --num-steps 32 and without --maj - with scheduler fixed AND SC fixed:
-- smol: ...
+- smol: 9.0% [but self-conditioning is wrong!]
 - mediom: ...
 - lorge: ...